-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 4.1 What kinds of (sector-specific and non-sector specific) regulatory approvals must be obtained before a transaction can close in your jurisdiction?

-Examples include approval of:
+Examples include the approval of:

-- the Cayman Islands Monetary Authority (CIMA), which must be obtained before closing on banking/insurance transactions involving entities that are regulated by CIMA; and
+- the Cayman Islands Monetary Authority (CIMA), which must be obtained before closing on M&A transactions involving banking/insurance/fiduciary entities that are regulated by CIMA – regulated entities which themselves are listed or have a listed parent may be exempted by CIMA from the requirement to obtain prior approval for changes in control; and

-- the Utility Regulation and Competition Office (OfReg), which must be obtained before closing on transactions involving OfReg regulated entities in the information, communications, technology, energy, fuel and water sectors.
+- the Utility Regulation and Competition Office (OfReg), which must be obtained before closing on transactions involving OfReg-regulated entities in the information, communications, technology, energy, fuel and water sectors.

 4.2 Which bodies are responsible for supervising M&A activity in your jurisdiction?
 What powers do they have?

 The Cayman Islands Stock Exchange (CSX) regulates public M&A transactions involving entities that are listed on the CSX.
-The CSX's powers are broad and include the ability to suspend or cancel a listing and impose sanctions (in addition to or instead of a suspension in trading or cancellation of a listing) if any of the listing rules is breached.
+The CSX's powers are broad and include the ability to suspend or cancel a listing and impose sanctions (in addition to or instead of a suspension in trading or cancellation of a listing) if any of the listing rules are breached.

 4.3 What transfer taxes apply and who typically bears them?